Why the Courtauld Gallery Is One of London’s Best Small Art Museums

 After thoroughly exploring the top floor, I began my descent to the other two floors to explore the rest of the Courtauld Gallery’s collection.
 I was in for a treat as it turned out.

-One of my favorite eras for painting is the middle ages, particularly the first half of the 14th century when artists were not worried about perspective and realism.
-I love the use of gold, the pastel shades of the egg tempera paint the artists used, and the lego-like way in which they depicted medieval buildings.
+One of my favorite eras for painting is the Middle Ages, particularly the first half of the 14th century when artists were not worried about perspective and realism.
+I love the use of gold, the pastel shades of the egg tempera paint that the artists used, and the LEGO-like way in which they depicted medieval buildings.

 As is often the case in art museums, the medieval rooms were pretty much empty so I drifted from painting to painting and admired to my heart’s content.

-A highlight is a series of small panels painted by Fra Angelico (1417-1455) that depicts six female saints.
+A highlight was a series of small panels painted by Fra Angelico (1417-1455) that depicts six female saints.
 Each face is incredibly expressive and compelling.
 I wonder who Fra Angelico used as models.

 Other Highlights of the Courtauld Gallery Collection